October 2007

 Hence, the title of this post.
 Yet another reason that you should keep a project notebook nearby to jot these things down.
 There is no guarantee that you’ll remember what you planned 6 weeks down the road (or tomorrow morning, for that matter!).
 I normally wrap a sample on a small card and scribble something on it: fiber content, fiber source, wpi of singles and finished yarn.
 Obviously, I didn’t do it this time around.

 By the way.
 See that square whorled drop spindle there?
 Martin made it for me years ago with some Brazilian Rosewood he had in his wood stash.
 I always knew he was ahead of the times.
-Square whorled drop spindles are all the rage these days. (here and here for some samples)
+Square whorled drop spindles are all the rage these days. (here for some samples)

 (Yes, I collect fiber.
 Martin collected exotic wood scraps for his wood boat building.
 These days, I collect drop spindles in exotic woods.)